Apple-Amazon deal will push indie sellers to eBay and reduce scams

 The situation illustrates how Amazon actually values its smaller and larger partners: It boasts about its network of 2 million independent sellers but abruptly cuts them off in order to win participation from major brands.
 Practically, such choices make sense to provide customers broader access to authorized, legitimate inventory, but they can hurt smaller businesses and limit customer access to used or older products.

-eBay intends to win over displaced Amazon Marketplace sellers by offering them promoted listings and other support, as part of the auction site’s strategy of offering products “of all generations and prices, from sellers of all sizes.”
-Like Amazon prior to this deal, eBay includes listings from a vast number of Apple product vendors whose products may or may not be legitimate while offering buyers some protections against “not as specified” transactions to mitigate the risks of being scammed.
+eBay intends to win over displaced Amazon Marketplace sellers by offering them promoted listings and other support as part of the auction site’s strategy of offering products “of all generations and prices, from sellers of all sizes.”
+Like Amazon prior to this deal, eBay includes listings from a vast number of Apple product vendors whose products may or may not be legitimate, while offering buyers some protections against “not as specified” transactions to mitigate the risks of being scammed.